electron/forge/README.md

 electron-forge init my-new-project
 ```

-This command will generate you a brand new project folder and install all your NPM dependencies so you will be all set to go.
-By default we will also install `airbnb` linting modules.
-If you want to follow the `standard` linting rules instead use the `--lintstyle=standard` argument.
+This command will generate a brand new project folder and install all your NPM
+dependencies so you will be all set to go.
+By default we will also install the
+`airbnb` linting modules.
+If you want to follow the `standard` linting rules
+instead, use the `--lintstyle=standard` argument.

 ## Launching your Project